randolf/dns-blocklists/README.md

 ---

 ### :computer: ***Badware Hoster blocking - Protects against the malicious use of free host services!*** <a name="hoster"></a>
-*An blocklist for blocking known free hosters that also host badware via user content to prevent the use of these hosters for malicious purposes.*
+*A blocklist for blocking known free hosters that also host badware via user content to prevent the use of these hosters for malicious purposes.*

 |             | Light | Normal | Pro | Pro++ | Ultimate |
 |:-----------:|:-----:|:------:|:---:|:-----:|:--------:|